-Historically, turtle research only revealed that actual turtle population numbers are very hard to pin down but in recent decades many organizations have been able to conduct more accurate research.
+Historically, turtle research only revealed that actual turtle population numbers are very hard to pin down.
+However, in recent decades many organizations have been able to conduct more accurate research.

-Teams composed of scientific experts and enthusiastic caring volunteers observe, count and even tag several species of turtles on various Pacific and Atlantic coast Costa Rica sea turtle nesting beaches.
+Teams composed of scientific experts and enthusiastic caring volunteers observe, count, and even tag several species of turtles on Costa Rica sea turtle nesting beaches.

-Humans have caused much of the reduction in world turtle populations, directly affecting turtle habitats and nesting beaches with high-impact fishing, pleasure boating, and by developing encroaching oceanfront properties.
+Humans have caused much of the reduction in world turtle populations.
+Humans have directly affected turtle habitats and nesting beaches with high-impact fishing, pleasure boating, and by developing encroaching oceanfront properties.

 Changes in tourism over the last few years have increasingly helped to improve the world’s sea turtle populations.
-Tour organizers for today’s turtle nesting beaches are now attempting to combine tourism and eco-travel vacations with volunteer activity, to positively affect and help protect endangered turtles and their nesting grounds, while educating curious vacationers.
+Tour organizers for today’s sea turtle nesting beaches are now attempting to combine tourism and eco-travel vacations with volunteer activity.
+This has helped to positively affect and protect endangered turtles and their nesting grounds, while educating curious vacationers.